 Original Medicare does not provide for prescription drug coverage.
 For that, you need Medicare Part D.

-Around 90 percent of Medicare Advantage plans offer additional benefits, such as prescription drugs and routine vision and dental care.
+Around 90% of Medicare Advantage plans offer additional benefits, such as prescription drugs and routine vision and dental care.

 Even if you join an Advantage plan, you must still pay the Medicare Part B premium.